ALBANY, Ga. -- The first three defendants in a cocaine trafficking conspiracy case brought by the federal government appeared in court Tuesday.

-Crystal Palmer, Raymond Brown and Curtis Donaldson are each charged with various counts of a 15-count indictment stemming from an ongoing investigation into cocaine, marijuana and crack trafficking throughout Southwest Georgia.
+Crystal Palmer, Raymond Brown and Curtis Donaldson are each charged with various counts in a 15-count indictment stemming from an ongoing investigation into cocaine, marijuana and crack trafficking throughout Southwest Georgia.

 The indictment, which is still under seal by the court, names at least six other co-defendants who have yet to be arrested.

-Tuesday, the three made their initial appearance before U.S. Magistrate Thomas Langstaff in Albany; learning for the first time the maximum penalties if convicted.
+The three made their initial appearance before U.S. Magistrate Thomas Langstaff in Albany Tuesday, learning for the first time the maximum penalties they face if convicted.

 Donaldson bears the majority of the indictment, charged with 13 total counts whose individual penalties max out at life in prison and a $10 million fine.

-If the defendants are found to have committed a previous drug offense, the court could enhance the penalties should they be found guilty.
+If the defendants are found to have committed a previous drug offense, the court could enhance the penalties should the defendants be found guilty.

-The government, represented Tuesday by Assistant U.S. Attorney Jim Crane and Leah McEwen, moved that the three be detained until trial.
+The government, represented Tuesday by Assistant U.S. Attorney Jim Crane and Leah McEwen, asked that the three be detained until trial.

 Brown, who was represented at the hearing by defense attorney Gerald Williams, asked for his hearing to be set for Tuesday at 10 a.m.